3fs/geoip-lookup/README.md

 7. Setup and run project with ` . build.sh`.
 8. Go to http://192.168.33.10:8080 to see it in action.
 9. Server can be started anytime by using command `geoip-3fs`.
+10. Default port number is 8080.
+However, port number can be set using first argument of command.
+Example: `geoip-3fs 3333`.

 ## Usage